Red apple clipart

 Government RDAs for iodine are sufficient to ensure thyroid function, but do not recognize the body’s many important extrathyroidal need

 Iodine is present and essential in EVERY organ and tissue of the human body, not just the thyroid gland.
 The thyroid is an organ unique to vertebrates, that combines iodine with the amino acid tyrosine to make the important thyroid hormones (T3 and T4), critical for cellular metabolism rate and protein synthesis and growth.
-Unfortunately, more recent attentionhas focused only on iodine’s benefit for thyroid disorders, but its historical use as a panacea against other ailments has been neglected (using higher iodine supplementation levels than are needed to deal with just thyroid problems).
+Unfortunately, more recent attention has focused only on iodine’s benefit for thyroid disorders, while its historical use as a panacea against other ailments has been neglected, by using iodine supplementation at higher doses than are needed to deal with just thyroid problems.

 Iodine is useful in the following roles: